berndpl/kohi/_posts/2016-09-25-Curve-Comparison.markdown

 ![Curves]({{ site.baseurl }}/assets/2016-09-25/roast_curve_13-14-15.jpg)

 Here's a first attempt of comparing roast curves from [Session 5]({{ site.baseurl }}/session-5/).
-You can also see how the starting temperature is increasing form roast to roast as the popcorn popper isn't fully cooling down.
+You can also see how the starting temperature is increasing from roast to roast as the popcorn popper isn't fully cooling down.

 ### [Roast #13]({{ site.baseurl }}/13/)